NiharikaBarnwal/Azure_documentation/Day-18.md

 +---------------+
 ```

+---

-By incorporating these additional details and examples, the notes provide a more comprehensive understanding of the concepts and applications of generative AI and related technologies.
+These notes provide a  comprehensive understanding of the concepts and applications of generative AI and related technologies.